 In the USA only about 5% of the Deaf population is born to Deaf parents.
 As a result, the transmission of sign language usually occurs through peers, not parents.
 The Deaf community places a high value on interaction with other Deaf people as a means of processing and internalizing information.
 Gathering at Deaf schools, clubs, associations and churches plays an important role in their social and information-gathering life.
 Informal interaction in such settings is the primary way that sign languages are passed on from one generation to the next.
 In these contexts, a Deaf culture emerges that expresses uniquely Deaf values, customs, world views, and approaches to communication.

 How many different sign languages are used by Deaf people?

 Linguists have identified more than 130 sign languages worldwide, and SIL estimates that the actual number may exceed 400.
 Generally, these sign languages are named after the countries in which their communities reside.
-There are Egyptian, Cuban and Ghanaian Sign Languages—and so on.
+There are Egyptian Sign Language, Cuban Sign Language and Ghanaian Sign Language—and so on.
 Some are specific to regions or cities within the same country.
-For example, there are Haiphong and Hanoi Sign Languages within the country of Vietnam.
-In other cases, totally unrelated sign languages have arisen in different countries that otherwise share the same spoken language—as is the case for British and American Sign Languages.
+For example, there are Haiphong Sign Language and Hanoi Sign Languages within the country of Vietnam.
+In other cases, totally unrelated sign languages have arisen in different countries that otherwise share the same spoken language—as is the case for British Sign Language and American Sign Languages.
 In other words, there is no correlation between the local/national spoken language and any sign languages that may have developed in the same location.